rero/sonar.ch/content/project.md

 - <a href="https://usi.ch/">USI</a>: Università della Svizzera italiana

 The project is co-funded by [swissuniversities](https://www.swissuniversities.ch) in the framework of the [P-5 "Scientific Information" Program](https://www.swissuniversities.ch/en/organisation/projects-and-programmes/p-5/).
 It has been submitted in February 2018 and accepted in June 2018.
 An abridged version of the project application document is [available here](/documents/SONAR_project_application_20180218_short.pdf).
+It provides a more detailed description of the motivations, goals and planned implementation.

 <section id="two">